-Chinese Flagship Tutors help our students improve their Chinese language skills and cultural awareness.
-Tutors and students meet one-on-one weekly (starting fall 2017, each tutor for first-year Chinese will work with 2 students at one tutoring session) when school is in session under the guideline provided by Flagship and Chinese Program.
-Typically, one will start as a volunteer tutor.
-Based on experience with Chinese Flagship and work performance, volunteer tutors have the opportunity to be promoted to hourly paid tutors.
-Occasionally, one could be hired as a paid tutor depending on personal qualifications and program needs.
-Both volunteer tutors and paid tutors are required to attend 2 to 3 training sessions each semester.
+Chinese Flagship tutors help our students improve their Chinese language skills and cultural awareness.
+Tutors and students meet one-on-one weekly when school is in session under guidelines provided by the Flagship Program.
+Tutors are hired as paid positions according to personal qualifications and program resources and needs.
+Tutors are required to attend two to three training sessions each semester.

 No. This is NOT a language exchange program.
 On the contrary, tutoring sessions should be solely conducted in Chinese.

-Tutoring is a crucial component of Flagship.
-It is designed to help students extend their Chinese learning beyond classroom and become in contact to authentic language and culture.
-Therefore, we welcome applications from native Mandarin Chinese speakers with at least college education.
-Current undergraduate, graduate students, and visiting scholars are all eligible to apply.
-Native speakers not affiliated with IU are also welcome.
-Due to the job responsibility, applicants also need to be familiar with the pinyin system, speak Mandarin with a standard accent (普通话), and can commit to at least one semester.
-In order for your application to be reviewed, you also need to attend the information session.
+Tutoring is a crucial component of Flagship designed to help students extend their Chinese learning beyond the classroom and increase contact with authentic language and culture.
+Therefore, we welcome applications from native Mandarin Chinese speakers college-aged or older.
+Current undergraduates, graduate students, and visiting scholars are all eligible to apply.
+Native speakers who are US citizens or green card holders not affiliated with IU but living in Bloomington are also welcome to apply.
+Applicants need to be familiar with the Pinyin system, speak standard Mandarin (普通话), and be able to commit to at least one semester of tutoring.

 No. If you are not affiliated with IU, you can still apply as long as you are a native Chinese speaker with a good accent, have a college or a higher degree, and can work in the United States legally if you are appointed a paid tutor position.